Now an Amazon bestseller, Unmasking the Prodigal Daughter is a heartfelt poetry collection by Asian Australian writer, Heidi Tai.

 - anger or mistrust towards a God who claims to be ‘good’: “How can a good God allow this?”

-- stuck in family dysfunction and conflict due to cultural differences (East vs. West) or intergenerational trauma
+- stuck in family conflict due to cultural differences (East vs. West) or intergenerational trauma

 - a desire to grow and change but not knowing where to start